moveit/moveit2_tutorials/doc/how_to_guides/parallel_planning/parallel_planning_tutorial.rst

 - The planner that will produce the best solution is not known a priori
 - There is a chance that the preferred planner might fail and a backup solution should be available

-A general introduction to moveit_cpp can be found in the :doc:`/doc/examples/moveit_cpp/moveitcpp_tutorial`.
+A general introduction to MoveItCpp can be found in the :doc:`/doc/examples/moveit_cpp/moveitcpp_tutorial`.

 Parallel Planning Interface
 ---------------------------

-Using parallel planning with moveit_cpp is very similar to single pipeline planning, except that a different implementation of the planning component's :code:`plan(...)` function is used:
+Using parallel planning with MoveItCpp is very similar to single pipeline planning, except that a different implementation of the planning component's :code:`plan(...)` function is used:

 .. code-block:: c++